Explore America's Campgrounds

-Gather your Pennsylvania driver's license or state identification card and at least one secondary form of identification.
-This can include a voter's registration, vehicle registration, a current W-2 form, hunting or fishing license or a state-issued professional license.
+You'll need a Pennsylvania driver's license or state identification card and at least one secondary form of identification.
+This can be a voter's registration card, vehicle registration, a current W-2 form, a hunting or fishing license or a state-issued professional license.
 The addresses on both forms of identification must be the same.
+Make photocopies of your ID if you'll be mailing in your application.
+Otherwise, if you're emailing it, scan the two IDs and save the images to your computer.

 - A Pittsburgh law states that if you lose your handgun or have it stolen, you must report the loss or theft to the police within 24 hours or risk incurring steep fines and possible jail time.
 As of summer 2010, the National Rifle Association was appealing this law.